MeerkatBoss/compiled-language/README.md

 };
 ```

-The IR and disassembled binary code for previously built AST is presented in
+The IR and disassembled binary code for previously built AST are presented in
-Figures 3 and 4.
+Figures 3 and 4 respectively.

 | ![TypoLang IR](figures/ir.jpg) | ![TypoLang Disassembly](figures/disasm.jpg) |
 | --- | --- |